Full-Time Further Education Student

 - National Certificate (NC)

 You can apply if you meet all the following three conditions:

-- you’re a UK or EU national or have ‘settled status’ (no restrictions on how long you can stay in the UK), and
+- you’re a UK national, or an Irish citizen, or have settled or pre-settled status under the EU Settlement Scheme or have no restrictions on how long you can stay in the UK, and

 - you’ve been ordinarily resident in the UK, Channel Islands or Isle of Man for the three years immediately before the start date of your course, and